Last updated on

 SIXTH STEP: Preheat the oven to 400°F.

-SEVENTH STEP: Heat olive oil in a large skillet over medium-high heat.
-Sear the chicken, browning for several minutes on each side.
+SEVENTH STEP: Heat the olive oil in a large skillet over medium-high heat.
+Sear both sides of the chicken breasts, browning for several minutes on each side.
 You may need to brown the chicken in batches so that there is space between the chicken while browning.
 Do not overcrowd.
 When the pieces are browned, remove them to a plate to fit the remaining pieces in the pan.

 EIGHTH STEP: Return all of the chicken to the skillet.
 Sprinkle grape tomatoes over the chicken.